 There are several types of skin biopsy, including:

-- Shave biopsy: The doctor shaves a thin layer from the top of a lesion.
+- Shave biopsy: The doctor shaves a thin layer from the top or around a lesion.

 - Punch biopsy: The doctor uses an instrument called a punch to remove a circular section through all layers of the lesion.

 - Excisional biopsy: The doctor uses a scalpel to take off the entire lesion.
 This method is used for smaller lesions.

 - Incisional biopsy: The doctor uses a scalpel to remove a small sample of a large lesion.